JaimeStill/PatternsAndPractices/14-components.md

 These components can be resolved to a route via the Angular router.
 They are able to interact with services and manage the overall state of the view through that service interaction.
 It orchestrates the layout of *Display Components*, providing them with data retrieved through services.
 Any events triggered through user interaction with a Display Component is managed by the parent Route Component.
 Route Components are defined in the **{Project}.Web\\ClientApp\\src\\app\\routes** module.

-> Route Components will be covered in detail in the [Routes](./15-routes.md) article.

 **Display Components**

 Display Components can be thought of as extending the HTML specification.
 In the same way that a `<p>` or `<input>` tag has attributes, properties, and events, so too do Display Components.
 They do not interact with services; they exclusively rely on an external source for their properties to be set, and for their events to be responded to.

-This article is concerned with detailing the following topics:

-* Structure and details of working with Components
+> This article is concerned with covering the structure and details of working with Components.
+Root Component, Route Components, and Display Components will be covered in the articles that follow.
-* The root `AppComponent`
-* Display Component concepts and examples

 ## [Anatomy](#components)